AlphonsaJo/Obsidian-Files/README.md

 # Obsidian-Files
-A repository consisting of obsidian notes
+A repository consisting of my obsidian notes